AlexOla-NG/AIFootballPredictions/README.md

 # AIFootballPredictions

-🎯 **AI Football Predictions: Will There Be Over 2.5 Goals?** 🎯
+🎯 **AI Football Predictions: Goals & Corners** 🎯

 Check out the latest predictions for the upcoming football matches!
 We've analyzed the data and here are our thoughts:
- PREDICTIONS DONE: 2025-02-28
+ PREDICTIONS DONE: 2025-12-04

 **Premier League**: